© Naresh Kumar (@iamarunr)

 Price: From $70.00 to $98.00

 Rough and tough sandals built for the trail.
 These sandals are like the lightweight and minimalist alternative to Chacos.
 I wore these religiously for most of 2017.
 Bedrock Sandals launched in 2012 with a Kickstarter project and has been making great sandals ever since.
-Their models range from the minimal Earthquake to the more rugged, and infinitely adjustable, Cairn.
-At a 14 mm sole and 15.6 oz per pair, the Cairn's are definitely thicker and A LOT more rugged for tough trail.
+Their models range from the minimalist and ultra-thin Earthquake model to the more rugged, and infinitely adjustable, Cairn model.
+At a 14 mm sole and 15.6 oz per pair, the Cairn's (image below) are definitely thicker and A LOT more durable for tough trail.
 Thru-hikers on the Pacific Crest Trail and Appalachian Trail have been wearing these more and more.

 Price: From $48.00 to $75.00

 Each pair is made to order.
 Designed for running, but great for casual wear as well.
 The lacing is relatively seamless and the wide straps prevent potential hot spots.
 Unshoes will mold to your feet like a glove.
 My favorite thing is the straps - they are thick and oh so comfortable.
 The lacing leaves the inside of your foot open making it more ideal for casual wear versus running.
 For those of you who don't like things between your toes, there are other models with horizontal straps like the Uinta and Pah Tempe.

 Price: From $65.00 to $99.00

 Price: From $69.00 to $84.00

 Quality, minimalist sandals designed for running.
 They have an extremely unique vegan footbed and a tacky rubber top.
 Lacing comes with a thin layer of nylon to minimize stretching.
 Earth Runners also offer several models with a suade or leather top or a 10 mm sole.
 These puppies are brand new so I'll have to keep you posted on how they wear over time.
 I can tell you I'm loving the footbeds ;)